ilyuxstead/Bluray-archive/README.md

 This is expected.
 The app burns at 4x speed intentionally — higher speeds (up to 6x) are supported by the hardware but are prone to write errors and disc failures.
 Patience here means a reliable backup.

+### Progress bar stops at 20%

+Also expected — see the note in the Burn workflow section above.
+The TUI cannot poll `growisofs` progress mid-burn; actual write progress is printed to your terminal.

 ## Technical Details

 ### Why UDF Instead of ISO?